ParthKalkar/traffic-sign-classification/README.md

 8. Plotting the accuracy and loss against each epoch.
 9. Preprocessing the test data and make predictions on it.
 10. Visualizing the original and predicted lables for the test images.

+## Run
+1. Clone the repository or download the zip file.
+2. Unzip the file and load the `.ipynb` file to google colab.
+3. Connect to runtime and run all cells.

 ## Output
 ![image](https://user-images.githubusercontent.com/50231750/200907915-98b0938a-36e3-42d7-be34-b4466ca01e69.png)